apendleton/jquery-svg/README.rst

 * It honors svgweb's mechanisms for forcing Flash rendering on all browsers via GET parameter or "meta" tag; see the corresponding svgweb documentation.
-* If you do use svgweb and want scripts to work in IE, you have to use the window.onsvgload event instead of the usually DOM load event, as specified in the svgweb docs.
+* If you do use svgweb and want scripts to work in IE, you have to use the window.onsvgload event instead of the usual DOM load event, as specified in the svgweb docs.
 * I haven't heavily tested this, yet.
 It may break.